jinahya/assertj-bean-validation/README.md

             // tries to find a class named `UserAssert`
             // in the same package of `User` class final Object actual = new User("Jane", 0); // java.lang.Object
-            assertVirtualBean(actual)                  // mind the name of the method .isValid()
+            assertThatVirtualBean(actual)              // mind the name of the method .isValid()
                     .hasValidProperty("name")
                     .hasValidProperty("age")